Trifolium pratense

-Trifolium pratense, the red clover, is a herbaceous species of flowering plant in the bean family Fabaceae, native to Europe, Western Asia, and northwest Africa, but planted and naturalized in many other regions.
+Trifolium pratense (from Latin prātum, meaning meadow), red clover, is a herbaceous species of flowering plant in the bean family, Fabaceae.
+It is native to the Old World, but planted and naturalised in many other regions.

 Description

-Red clover is a herbaceous, short-lived perennial plant, variable in size, growing to 20–80 cm tall.
+Red clover is a herbaceous, short-lived perennial plant, which is generally variable in size, growing to 20–80 cm tall.
 It has a deep taproot which makes it tolerant to drought and gives it a good soil structuring effect.
 The leaves are alternate, trifoliate (with three leaflets), each leaflet 15–30 mm long and 8–15 mm broad, green with a characteristic pale crescent in the outer half of the leaf; the petiole is 1-4 cm long, with two basal stipules that are abruptly narrowed to a bristle-like point.
 The flowers are dark pink with a paler base, 12–15 mm long, produced in a dense inflorescence, and are mostly visited by bumblebees.

+Taxonomy

+Trifolium pratense was initially published by Carl Linnaeus in his book Species Plantarum in 1753.

+The genus has 3 known subspecies: